During this prayer space we will reflect about the Shoah and how we are still called today to fight against war and terror in the world

 Instructions

-• Around the angles of these two triangles, write the names of people or countries who are suffering because of wars, racism, unfair imprisonment and prejudice.
+• Draw the Star of David, and around the angles of these two triangles, write the names of people or countries suffering from war, racism, unfair imprisonment and prejudice.

-• Place the candle in the middle of the star and pray for the strength to fight for the freedom of suffering and oppressed people in the world.
+• Place the candle in the middle of the star and pray for the strength to fight for the freedom of suffering and oppressed people.

 We want to get to know you.
 To be able to bookmark your favourite content, please log in or sign up below.